Social media and suicide: Suicide pacts

 A suicide pact is an agreement between two or more people to die by suicide at a particular time and often by the same lethal means.
-Suicide pacts are found to be rare.
-Traditional suicide pacts have typically developed among individuals who know each other, such as a couple of friends.
-A suicide pact that has been formed or developed in some way through the use of the Internet is a cyber suicide pact.
-A primary difference between cybersuicide pacts and traditional suicide pacts is that these pacts are usually formed among strangers.
-They use online chat rooms and virtual bulletin boards and forums as an unmediated avenue to share their feelings with other like-minded individuals, which can be easier than talking about such thoughts and feelings in person.
+Although suicide pacts are found to be rare however, there are traditional suicide pacts that have typically developed among individuals who know each other, such as a couple of friends.
+Additionally, a suicide pact that has been formed or developed in some way through the use of the Internet is known as a cyber suicide pact.
+A primary difference between cyber suicide pacts and traditional suicide pacts is that these pacts are usually formed among strangers.
+They mostly use online chat rooms and virtual bulletin boards and forums as an unmediated avenue to share their feelings with other like-minded individuals, which can be easier than talking about such thoughts and feelings in person.

 The first documented use of the Internet to form a suicide pact was reported in Japan in 2000.
 It has now become a more common form of suicide in Japan, where the suicide rate increased from 34 suicides in 2003 to 91 suicides in 2005.
-South Korea now has one of the world's highest suicide rates (24.7/100 000 in 2005), and evidence exists that cyber suicide pacts may account for almost one-third of suicides in that country.
+Also, South Korea now has one of the world's highest suicide rates (24.7/100 000 in 2005), and evidence exists that cyber suicide pacts may account for almost one-third of suicides in that country.
 Suicide pacts are also in the United States.
 In April 2018, Macon Middle School, a middle school in North Carolina, became aware of a group on social media called "Edgy" or "Edgy Fan Page 101" in which this group came up with a suicide pact and had suicidal ideations.
 The middle school contacted the parents and informed them to look into their children's social media pages and talk with them about the dangers of a group like this.

 Gerald Krein and William Francis Melchert-Dinkel were accused of arranging internet suicide pacts.